azerion/bluestack-sdk-android/upgrading.md

 - the face tracking feature was implemented to determine wether the user is watching the ad or not , and for how long (in ms). this feature is optional and disabled by default, to enable it you need to :
-- download umoove library and place it in the /libs folder in your project.
+- download [umooveV2.aar] library and place it in the /libs folder in your project.
 - edit your build.gradle, add the library :
 ```
  //face detection umoove